NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 outgoing-num-tcp: *<number>*
     Number of outgoing TCP buffers to allocate per thread.
     Default is 10.
-    If set to 0, or if do-tcp is "no", no TCP queries to authoritative servers are done.
+    If set to 0, or if :ref:`do-tcp: no<unbound.conf.do-tcp>`, no TCP queries to authoritative servers are done.
     For larger installations increasing this value is a good idea.

 .. _unbound.conf.incoming-num-tcp: